-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rehoboth is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Rehoboth isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rehoboth are a mix of both white- and blue-collar jobs.
 Overall, Rehoboth is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Rehoboth who work in office and administrative support (18.18%), management occupations (12.35%), and sales jobs (12.33%).
+There are especially a lot of people living in Rehoboth who work in office and administrative support (15.97%), sales jobs (13.49%), and management occupations (11.70%).

 Also of interest is that Rehoboth has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Rehoboth is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Rehoboth really has some of the features that families look for when choosing a good community to raise children.
 Is Rehoboth perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.